Destin Water Taxi 2026 Rates, Stops and Everything You Need to Know

 I wrote more about Marina Cafe in this post: Best Happy Hour Spots in Destin

-On the beach area in front of Marina Cafe, is Aloha Pontoon Rentals and Blue Crab Watersports, both offering pontoon boats, jet skis, kayaks, and paddle boards for rent.
+On the beach area in front of Marina Cafe are Aloha Pontoon Rentals and Blue Crab Watersports, both offering pontoon boats, jet skis, kayaks, and paddle boards for rent.

 Harbor Docks

-You can also hop off the water taxi around this area and cross the street to Beach Camp Brew Pub, Red Onion Organic, Sexton’s Seafood, Pecan Jack’s Ice Cream, and lots of other options on this area of Highway 98.
+You can also hop off the water taxi around this area and cross the street to The Craft Bar, Red Onion Organic, Sexton’s Seafood, Pecan Jack’s Ice Cream, and lots of other options along this stretch of Highway 98.

 Pelican Adventures